rknightuk/githubstatus/readme.md

 **Manual**: Select the "Do-It-Yourself" widget and set the panel URL to `http://labs.robblewis.me/githubstatusboard`

-**Automatic**: Visit [this page](http://labs.robblewis.me/githubstatusboard/add.php) this page on your iPad and press "Add to Status Board"
+**Automatic**: Visit [this page](http://labs.robblewis.me/githubstatusboard/add.php) this page on your iPad and press "Add to Status Board".

+**Self Hosted**: Upload the file to your server and set a DIY panel to `yourdomain/githubstatus`. *NB: You will need to change the URL in `add.php` if you wish to use automatic adding to Status Board.*